NeatsTopFoo/Cirno_TV-And-Friends/README.md

 **Cirno_TV & Friends** currently:
 - Retextures:
-  - 134 Jokers (Some get filtered/altered by the Mature Reference setting depending on what it is set to.)
+  - 142 Jokers (Some get filtered/altered by the Mature Reference setting depending on what it is set to.)
   - All Blind Chips
   - All Seals
   - All Planet Cards
-  - 15 Booster Packs
+  - 17 Booster Packs
   - 15 Decks
   - 14 Tags
-  - 10 Tarot Cards
+  - 14 Tarot Cards
-  - 7 Spectral Cards
+  - 9 Spectral Cards
   - 5 Enhancements
+  - 5 Vouchers
   - The title screen

-- Renames & Alters Descriptions Of:
+- Renames/Alters Descriptions Of:
   - All Seals
   - All Planet Cards
   - Most blinds
   - A significant amount of retextured Jokers
+  - 15 Decks
-  - 10 Tarot Cards
+  - 14 Tarot Cards
-  - 7 Spectral Cards
   - 14 Tags
+  - 9 Spectral Cards
   - 5 Enhancements
+  - 5 Vouchers

 - Adds:
   - Various fun flavour text to numerous items
   - Some custom playing card skins
   - 14 custom Jokers
-  - 1 custom Spectral Card
+  - 2 custom Spectral Cards
   - 1 custom Challenge
+  - Sometimes, quitting is an option. :)

 All retextures and renames are optional and they're somewhat mix n' match (You can't have it rename some Jokers enabled in the texture pack and not others.
 You either get all Joker renames or none - But you do otherwise have decent control over it) - But all additions are fully optional.